Unsupervised Multi-modal Hashing for Cross-modal retrieval: Experiments

 \subsection{Datasets}

 \begin{bfseries}Wiki\end{bfseries} \cite{WiKi} contains 2,866 multimedia documents harvested from Wikipedia.
-Every document consists of an image and a text description, and each paired sample is classified into one of 10 categories.
-We take 2866 pairs from the dataset to form the training set and the rest as a test set.\\ \begin{bfseries}PASCAL-VOC\end{bfseries} \cite{PASCAL-VOC} consists of 9,963 image-tag pairs.
+Every document consists of an image and a text description, and each document is classified into one of 10 categories.
+Each image is represented by a 128-dimensional SIFT histogram vector.
+A 10-dimensional feature vector generated by latent Dirichlet allocation is used to represent each text.
+We take 2173 pairs from the dataset to form the training set and database, the resting 973 as a query set.\\ \begin{bfseries}PASCAL-VOC\end{bfseries} \cite{PASCAL-VOC} consists of 9,963 image-tag pairs.
 Each image is represented by a 512-dimensional GIST feature vector and each text is represented as a 399-dimensional word frequency count.
-All pairs are classified into 20 different categories.
-In our experiment, we select 5,649 images with only one object.
-2,808 pairs are taken out as a training set and the remaining as the query.\\ \begin{bfseries}UCI Handwritten Digit\end{bfseries} dataset consists of handwritten numerals(0 - 9) collected from Dutch utility maps.
+Each sample are classified into one of 20 categories.
+We select 5,649 pairs with only one object in our experiment.
+2,808 pairs are taken out as a training set and database, the remaining samples as the query data.\\ \begin{bfseries}UCI Handwritten Digit\end{bfseries} is comprised of handwritten numerals(0 - 9) collected from Dutch utility maps.
 Each of the character shapes is regarded as a class and each class consists of 200 samples.
 Following \cite{UCI}, we select 76 Fourier coefficients and 64 Karhunen-Love coefficients of the character shapes as the feature of two different modalities respectively.
-1,500 samples are treated as the training set and the rest as the test set.
+1,500 samples are treated as the training set and database, the resting 500 as the query set.